 We operate in a market characterized by rapidly advancing technologies and a strong emphasis on intellectual property.
-Our main competitors are institutions that collect multimodal data that have developed in-house analytics solutions, such as Tempus Labs, Inc.; F. Hoffmann-La Roche Ltd through its acquisition of Foundation Medicine, Inc. and Flatiron Health, Inc.; and Caris Life Sciences, Inc., but we believe these competitors also represent our potential customers.
-In addition, other companies such as Siemens AG, Koninklijke Philips N.V. and Konika Minolta, Inc. are also positioning themselves in the market with data analytics platform capabilities to build a multimodal world.
-We also face competition from companies that have developed software analytics platforms for genomics data, such as Agilent; Fabric Genomics, Inc.; Illumina, Inc.; Qiagen Digital Insights; Velsera; Congenica Ltd; and Thermo Fisher.
+Our main competitors are institutions that collect multimodal data that have developed in-house analytics solutions, such as Tempus Labs, F. Hoffmann-La Roche and Caris Life Sciences, but we believe these competitors also represent our potential customers.
+In addition, other companies such as Siemens, Koninklijke Philips and Konika Minolta are also positioning themselves in the market with data analytics platform capabilities to build a multimodal world.
+We also face competition from companies that have developed software analytics platforms for genomics data, such as Agilent, Fabric Genomics, Illumina, Qiagen Digital Insights, Velsera Inc., Congenica Ltd and Thermo Fisher.
 We believe that our proprietary technology and the agility and the scalability of our platform distinguishes us from other players.
 We believe that our position as a "universal operating system" enables us to empower and sell to many different players in the ecosystem, including competitors.
 See "Item 3.
 Key Information-D. Risk Factors-Risks Related to Our Business and Industry-We face competition from many sources and we may be unable to compete successfully."